-Scots make Butler smile but menacing Boks await
+Scots make Butler smile, but menacing Boks await

-Scotland 33-6 Georgia: Hosts make Gerard Butler smile but menacing South Africa await
+Scotland 33-6 Georgia: Hosts make Gerard Butler smile, but menacing South Africa await

 Last updated on .From the section Scottish Rugby

-As the 34th man in Scotland's World Cup squad, Gerard Butler was at Murrayfield on Saturday, a bit of Hollywood sitting in the stand with a smile on his face despite the dreariness of the action in a tepid opening half, an acting performance so convincing it might go down as one of his finest since Machine Gun Preacher.
+As the 34th man in Scotland's World Cup squad, Gerard Butler was at Murrayfield on Saturday, a Hollywood luminary sitting in the stand with a smile on his face despite the dreariness of the action in a tepid opening half, an acting performance so convincing it might go down as one of his finest since Machine Gun Preacher.

 This was supposed to be Scotland's tumultuous farewell to Edinburgh before storming off to France but it was not exactly that.
 It improved considerably as Georgia grew tired and Scotland's fitness, accuracy and power took hold and there was a lusty goodbye from the fans, who never stop dreaming.